 HSA vs PPO, Compare Total Annual Costs

-What's the Difference Between an HSA and a PPO?
+What is the difference between an HSA and a PPO?

 An “HSA plan” usually refers to a high-deductible health plan (HDHP) that allows you to contribute to a Health Savings Account (HSA).
 Many HDHPs use PPO networks, so this comparison is not really about network type, but rather about higher-deductible versus lower-deductible plan design.